-Companies in Europe and the Americas were well represented, and a typical range of operating configurations was included.
-Aggregation of production data included:
+Companies in Europe and the Americas were well represented, and a typical range of operating configurations were included and averaged on a weighted basis.

-rigorous data checks;

-■ application of methodological rules that adhered to the ISO 14040 set of standards;

-calculation of weighted averages of facility data; and

-reporting of statistical information for each LCI flow monitored.

-LCI models were built in SimaPro, a commercially-available LCA software, and utilized comprehensive and well-accepted databases which include Ecolnvent and the U.S. LCI database.
+Data from facilities around the world were collected to represent the industries producing molybdenum chemicals.
+Aggregation of production data included rigorous data checks; application of methodological rules that adhered to the ISO 14040 set of standards; calculation of weighted averages of facility data; and reporting of statistical information for each LCI flow monitored.
+LCI models were built in an LCA software, utilizing the Metallurgical Study outputs as inputs to the chemical processes.